Hunting for feral cats

 DON'T: Reach out to any animal you're not familiar with.

 Hi!
-I'm Solomon and I'm next to appear in the cat trees.
+I'm Sherbet and I'm next to appear in the cat trees.
 Help put me there!

 Follow us on Facebook and Twitter